yujune/MyNote/README.md

 # MyNote
 This is an ios note app developed using swift programming language with UIkit and MVVM-C architecture.
-The database used is Coredata which store the data locally in the device. <br/>
+The database used is Coredata which store the data locally in the device. <br/> <br/>
+Supported localization:
+- English.
+- Mandarin.

 The feature of this app included:
 - add note.
 - edit note.